arthexis/exacto/README.md

-# Scissors
+# Exacto

-Scissors is a collection of Python tools that simplify splitting strings according to non-trivial business rules.
+Exacto is a collection of Python tools that simplify splitting strings according to non-trivial business rules.
 You may find this package useful if:

   - A regular expression is not enough for your use case.
   - You want to avoid writing and maintaining manual parsing code.